tonda-kriz/simple-protobuf/doc/Extensions.md

 All extensions to the .proto files are compatible with gpb.

-## containers overrides
+## Container types

 The library lets you specify your own types for containers (`repeated`, `string`, `bytes`, `optionals`).

-### how to use
+### How to use

-Containers overrides are specified in the comments, so they are ignored by the gpb protoc.
+Containers types are specified in the comments, so they are ignored by the gpb protoc.
 Each container has 2 attributes `.type` (user type) and `.include` (include header for the type).
 If you need to develop your own container it needs to satisfy a [concept](../include/spb/concepts.h).